Updated February 18, 2025

-Joining others by going dry this month can help take the pressure off social situations, give you time to reflect on your habits and make a few healthy lifestyle changes—even if it’s just to see how it makes you feel.
+Joining others by going dry this month will give you time to reflect on your habits and make a few healthy lifestyle changes—even if it’s just to see how it makes you feel.

 Sober Time

-Sober Time is a sobriety tracker with detailed goals, milestones and statistics that can give you a real sense of ongoing accomplishment.
-The app also includes community support with a message board so you can connect with other members to share wins, experiences, and challenges.
+Sober Time is an app that counts sober days with detailed goals, milestones, and statistics that can give you a real sense of ongoing accomplishment.
+The app also includes community support, with a message board for connecting with other members to share wins, experiences, and challenges.

 Download on Google Play and the Apple Store.
 Or check out their Website